ethereum/EIPs/EIPS/DebtStandard.md

 ##### calculateFulillment

-This function should calculate all specific terms inhenrent to the debt and return the exact amount one must pay in order to fulfill.
+This function should calculate all specific terms inherent to the debt and return the exact amount one must pay in order to fulfill.

 * @param debtID - is an unique identifier of a debt inside this contract space